 We are developing a pipeline of antibodies aimed at selectively targeting misfolded toxic forms of proteins that drive neurodegenerative diseases without interfering with the essential functions of the same properly folded proteins.
 Our product candidates are PMN310, PMN442, and PMN267.
-Our lead product candidate is PMN310, a monoclonal antibody designed to treat AD by selectively targeting the toxic misfolded form of $A\beta$ .
-In light of research suggesting that misfolded toxic a-syn is a primary driver of disease, our second lead product candidate, PMN442, shows robust binding to a-syn oligomers and seeding fibrils in preclinical studies, with negligible binding to a-syn monomers and physiologic tetramers which are required for normal neuronal function.
-PMN267 is our third lead product candidate, which has been shown in preclinical studies to selectively recognize misfolded, cytoplasmic TDP-43 aggregates without interacting with endogenous normal TDP-43.
-TDP-43 is believed to play an important role in the development of ALS.
-We also have a number of development programs as discussed in the Business section of this Registration Statement.
+Our lead product candidate is PMN310, a monoclonal antibody designed to treat AD by selectively targeting the toxic misfolded form of Aβ.
+In light of research suggesting that misfolded toxic a-syn is a primary driver of disease in synucleinopathies, our second lead product candidate, PMN442, shows robust binding to pathogenic a-syn oligomers and seeding fibrils in preclinical studies, with negligible binding to a-syn monomers and physiologic tetramers which are required for normal neuronal function.
+PMN267 is our third lead product candidate, which has been shown in preclinical studies to selectively recognize misfolded, cytoplasmic TDP-43 aggregates without interacting with normal TDP-43.
+Misfolded TDP-43 is believed to play an important role in the development of ALS.
+We also have a number of earlier stage preclinical development programs.
+See "Business - DEVELOPMENT PROGRAMS" above for additional information.

 We are incorporated under the CBCA and located at 1920 Yonge Street, Toronto, Ontario.
-We are traded on the TSX under the symbol PMN and on the OTCQB Venture Market under the symbol ARFXD.
+We are traded on the TSX and Nasdaq under the symbol "PMN".
 We have a wholly-owned U.S. subsidiary, ProMIS USA, which was incorporated in January 2016 in the State of Delaware.
-ProMIS USA has had no activity and has no financial impact on our Financial Statements.
+To date, ProMIS USA has had no material activity and has no material financial impact on our Financial Statements.
 Since our inception, we have devoted substantially all of our resources to developing our platform technologies, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
-We have principally financed our operations through private placements of common shares and warrants and convertible debt.
+We have principally financed our operations through private placements of Common Shares, warrants and convertible debt.

 We have incurred significant operating losses since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our product candidates and any future product candidates.
-Our net losses were \$9.8 million and \$4.3 million for the years ended December 31, 2021 and December 31, 2020, respectively, and were \$2.1 million and \$6.1 million for the three months ended March 31, 2022 and 2021, respectively.
-As of December 31, 2021 and March 31, 2022, we had an accumulated deficit of \$62.2 million and \$64.3 million, respectively.
-We expect to continue to incur net losses for the foreseeable future and expect our research and development expenses, general and administrative expenses and capital expenditures to increase.
-In particular, we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as initiate clinical trials, hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a public company.
+Our net losses were \$4.8 million and \$6.3 million for the six months ended June 30, 2022 and 2021, respectively, and were \$2.8 million and \$0.2 million for the three months ended June 30, 2022 and 2021, respectively.
+Our net losses were \$9.8 million and \$4.3 million for the years ended December 31, 2021 and December 31, 2020, respectively.
+As of June 30, 2022 and December 31, 2021, we had an accumulated deficit of \$67.0 million and \$62.2 million, respectively.
+We expect to continue to incur net losses for the foreseeable future and, if able to raise additional funding, would expect our research and development expenses, general and administrative expenses and capital expenditures to increase.
+In particular, if we are able to raise additional funding we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as initiate clinical trials, hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a public company.
 In addition, if we obtain marketing approval for any product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
-Furthermore, upon the effectiveness of this Registration Statement, we expect to incur additional costs associated with operating as a public company in the United States, including significant legal, accounting, investor relations, compliance and other expenses that we did not incur as a public Canadian company.
+Furthermore, we expect to incur additional costs associated with operating as a public company in the U.S., including significant legal, accounting, investor relations, compliance and other expenses that we did not incur as a public Canadian company.